 Lego putting chatbots into action

-Lego recognize that one of the biggest problems people have is deciphering which of their many kits or products to buy.
+Lego recognise that one of the biggest problems people have is deciphering which of their many kits or products to buy.
 And they overcome this brilliantly with Ralph, their Messenger 'Gift Bot':

 Ralph takes users through a series of questions covering things like: